Chidiebere-Ogbuchi/SE-Europe-Data_Challenge_Template/README.md

 8. **Final Data Structure:**
    - The final structure of the data includes the following columns: PsrType, CountryID, floorEndTime, and quantity.

 This comprehensive process ensures the reliability and completeness of the transformed data, providing a solid foundation for subsequent analyses or applications.
+All these were done individually for each country and respective PsrType to avoid data leakage.

 ## Model Training